32. Quantum physics

 In his model of the hydrogen atom, Bohr proposed that the electron was held in a circular orbit around the nucleus (a single proton) by the electric force, analogously to a planet held in orbit around its sun by gravity.
 However, unlike the planet, which can orbit at any arbitrary distance, the electron could only orbit at certain discrete distances with only certain allowed energies.
 This is where the quantization concept enters the picture.
 Bohr’s model of electrons orbiting atoms in discrete orbits given by energy levels was prompted by the measurements of atomic emission spectra that exhibit discrete frequencies.

 The classical model of an electron orbiting a nucleus would indicate that the electron is accelerating.
 (As discussed, an object that moves in a curved path necessarily accelerates.)
 Maxwell’s theory of electromagnetism states that accelerating electrons emit light (which was discussed in chapter 30 in this textbook in the context of the generation of x-rays).
 Because Bohr’s model predicts that electrons travel in a curved path, it would be reasonable to expect that those electrons would emit light.
 However, it is known that electrons traveling in orbits do not emit light.
 Bohr simply asserted that they do not radiate while traveling in these atomic orbits, without giving an explanation for this discrepancy between his model and observed reality.
-However, However, Bohr’s model did account for electrons making a “quantum leap” from one allowed orbit to another, by either absorbing or emitting a photon that has energy equal to the energy difference between the two orbits.
+However, Bohr’s model did account for electrons making a “quantum leap” from one allowed orbit to another, by either absorbing or emitting a photon that has energy equal to the energy difference between the two orbits.

 Electron waves